ibm-industrial/opcua-to-ibmiotp/README.md

 Let's go to the Watson IoT platform and check if we can see the temperature events there:
 * go to https://youriotorgid.internetofthings.ibmcloud.com/dashboard/devices/browse
 * click on your device (*OPCUA1*) and *Recent Events*
-* in the Node-RED app open the *inject* node and modify the *Topic*, if needed. *Topic* is set to *ns=3;s=temp;datatype=Double*, which represents the namespace, the variable name and type
-* click on *deploy" to deploy the Node-RED flow
-* click on the *inject* node
-* the *OPC UA* client node is pulling the current value of the variable from the OPC UA server in intervals of 60 seconds.
-The payload of the *OPC-UA* node is then transfered to the IoT platform, there should be events showing up under *Recent Events*

 ![Recent Events](recentevents.jpg)